inveniosoftware/docs-invenio-rdm/docs/releases/v13/upgrade-v13.0.md

 # Upgrade to InvenioRDM v13
 invenio-cli packages update 13.0.0
-# The old `invenio-admin` dependencies has been removed and must be uninstalled
+# The old `invenio-admin` dependency has been removed and must be uninstalled
 pipenv run pip uninstall -y invenio-admin
 # Re-build assets
 invenio-cli assets build